This guide walks through the OpenTofu language and the options you have when writing OpenTofu code. Here are the concepts it covers:

 }The import block itself contains two properties to be set:

-to — the OpenTofu resource reference constructed by the resource type and its nameid — the resource ID, this can usually be identified by looking at the resource in situ on the service it comes from, the registry or state of a resource managed by OpenTofu alreadyOnce an apply has been completed the import block can be removed from the code.
-It is also recommended to keep that block as close to the resource it is importing as possible to ensure that it is clear what is happening for other engineers.
+to — the OpenTofu resource reference constructed by the resource type and its nameid — the resource ID, this can usually be identified by looking at the resource in situ on the service it comes from, the registry or state of a resource managed by OpenTofu alreadyOnce an apply has finished, the import block can be removed from the code.
+It's also recommended to keep that block as close to the resource it imports as possible, so it's clear to other engineers what is going on.

-OpenTofu has rather a large number of builtin functions, this is part of the power of the language.
-Rather than going through each one by one instead we will describe the categories and then select some of the most useful functions for examples.
+OpenTofu has a large number of builtin functions, and they're a big part of what the language can do.
+Rather than walk through each one, we'll describe the categories and then pick a few of the more useful functions to show as examples.

 min, max or parseint this is where you should look.list, set, map).yaml or json.Here are some of the most useful functions within OpenTofu: